spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/merchandising/search-preferences/define-search-preferences.md

 ## Prerequisites

+1. If you are new to the **Search preferences** section, you might want to start with [Best practices: Promote products with search preferences](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/search-preferences/best-practices-promote-products-with-search-preferences.html).

-1. [Create a product attribute](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/attributes/creating-product-attributes.html) for the search preference that you are going to create.
+2. [Create a product attribute](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/attributes/creating-product-attributes.html) for the search preference that you are going to create.

-2. Add the product attribute to a product by [creating a product](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/products/abstract-products/creating-abstract-products-and-product-bundles.html) or by [editing a product](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/products/abstract-products/editing-abstract-products.html).
+3. Add the product attribute to a product by [creating a product](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/products/abstract-products/creating-abstract-products-and-product-bundles.html) or by [editing a product](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/products/abstract-products/editing-abstract-products.html).

-3. To start working with filter preferences, go to **Merchandising** > **Search Preferences**.
+4. To start working with filter preferences, go to **Merchandising** > **Search Preferences**.

-Review the [reference information]() before you start, or look up the necessary information as you go through the process.
+Review the [reference information](#reference-information-add-product-attributes-to-search-and-define-search-preferences) before you start, or look up the necessary information as you go through the process.

 ## Add product attributes to search and define search preferences